-Choosing the right diabetic orthotics volume really depends on the shoes you’re going to place them in.
+Choosing the right diabetic orthotics volume depends on the shoes you place them in.
 If you have extra-wide shoes for diabetics, consider high-volume insoles for more cushioning.
 But if you’re wearing regular-width shoes, you might be better with a bit less cushioning and more room.
 In that case, choose medium or low-volume inserts.

-To determine your own arch type, you can also do the water test or wet test.
-It’s essential to know your foot arch type as most insoles are designed for one arch type only.
-Wearing insoles made to support a high arch if you have a low arch can be painful and do you more harm than good.
+You can also do the water or wet test to determine your arch type.
+Knowing your foot arch type is essential, as most insoles are designed for one arch type only.
+Wearing insoles made to support a high arch if you have a low angle can be painful and do you more harm than good.

 Like all orthotics, orthotics for diabetics come with four different footbed options.
-The rigid footbed is the one providing the strongest arch support.
-It can be difficult to wear, and it’s advisable to seek your podiatrist’s advice before using rigid arch support.
-The semi-rigid footbed also provides good arch support but it’s more flexible.
+The rigid footbed is the one providing the most robust arch support.
+It can be challenging to wear, and it’s advisable to seek your podiatrist’s advice before using rigid arch support.
+The semi-rigid footbed provides good arch support but is more flexible.
 It’s easier to wear and ideal for most people.

 Then, there are the cushioned arch support and the flat cushion (no arch support).
-They are totally fine for diabetics not experiencing plantar fasciitis nor foot arch pain.
-If you suffer arch pain, you should generally choose rigid or semi-rigid arch support.
+They are fine for people with diabetes who are not experiencing plantar fasciitis or foot arch pain.
+You should generally choose rigid or semi-rigid arch support if you suffer arch pain.
 Cushioned or flat support won’t do anything for you.

 Most diabetic insoles are made from foam or gel.
 Foam is better for cushioning and pressure relief.
-Gel works great for shock absorption.
-Memory foam insoles shape to your own feet, which is quite pleasant.
-Gel insoles act more like a foot massage, which is also nice.
+The gel works excellent for shock absorption.
+Memory foam insoles shape your own feet, which is quite pleasant.
+Gel insoles act more like a foot massage, which is also lovely.
 A significant advantage of gel insoles is that they generally are anti-bacterial and machine washable.

 Yes, and you should.
-The bad smell of shoes often comes from the insoles themselves.
-Regularly washing your orthotics helps keep your feet in a healthy environment and prevent bacteria and fungal growth.
+The foul smell of shoes often comes from the insoles themselves.
+Regularly washing your orthotics helps keep your feet in a healthy environment and prevents bacteria and fungal growth.

 Only a few insoles are machine washable, though.
 You can wash gel insoles in the machine at cold temperatures.
 For foam insoles, it’s better to hand wash them.
 There are several methods to cleanse your insoles without deteriorating them.
 You can use warm water and soap, vinegar, or baking soda.

 Custom orthotics can last up to three years if you take good care of them.
-Most ready-made shoe inserts don’t last as much, and you usually have to change them every 6 months or so.
-There are clear signs that indicate it’s time you get new insoles: deformation, damage, bad odor, and especially if they’re flatter than they used to be.
+Most ready-made shoe inserts don’t last as long, and you usually have to change them every six months.
+There are clear signs that indicate it’s time you get new insoles: deformation, damage, foul odor, and especially if they’re flatter than they used to be.

 It sounds like a stupid question, but it’s not!
 You should remove your shoe insoles before placing custom-made orthotics.
 For full-length insoles, it’s best to remove your original insole too, but it’s not obligatory.
 If you feel more comfortable and your feet have enough space, you can keep the original insole under the new one.
 On the contrary, 3/4 length shoe inserts are supposed to be placed on top of your shoe insoles.